How to Store MSCLKID in Google Analytics 4

 What is the MSCLKID?

-MSCLKID is a parameter used for click tracking in Microsoft Ads ads.
-This parameter is sent to the ad redirect page by the browser of the user who clicked the ad, where a click tracking cookie is created.
-This cookie is then used to track actions taken after the user clicked on the ad.
+MSCLKID is a parameter used for click tracking in Microsoft Ads campaign.
+This parameter is sent to the ad redirect page by the user’s browser who clicked the ad, where a click tracking cookie is created.
+This cookie tracks actions taken after the user clicks on the ad.
 For example, if the user buys a product after clicking the ad, this purchase can be tracked by the tracking cookie.

-Why It’s Important to Store MSCLKID in Google Analytics 4 (GA4) ?
+Why is it important to store MSCLKID in Google Analytics 4?

 Storing the MSCLKID in GA4 is important because it allows you to track the effectiveness of your marketing campaigns and understand how users interact with your website.
-By linking clicks on your website to sessions in GA4, you can see how users are behaving on your website after they click on an ad or other marketing material.
-You can use Google Analytics 4 reports along with the MSCLKID and use it to make decisions about your advertising campaigns.
+By linking clicks on your website to sessions in GA4, you can see how users behave after they click on an ad or other marketing material.
+You can use Google Analytics 4 reports and the MSCLKID to decide about your advertising campaigns.

 In a previous article, we explained how to enable MSCLKID in Microsoft Ads using Auto-Tagging.
 If you haven’t done this yet, you can take a look at our post.

 Using “Custom Definitions” and “Google Tag Manager”, you can easily store MSCLKID in Google Analytics 4.
-The first step for this process is to create a custom definition in Google Analytics 4 where you will store MSCLKIDs:
+The first step for this process is to create a custom definition in Google Analytics 4 where you’ll store MSCLKIDs:

 1. Sign in to your Google Analytics account.